omnetpp/omnetpp/doc/src/userguide/ned-editor.rst

 Editing NED Files
 =================

 Overview
 --------

-When you double-click a :file:`.ned` file in the IDE, it will open in the NED editor.
+When you double-click a :file:`.ned` file in the IDE, it opens in the NED editor.
 The new NED editor is a dual-mode editor.
-In the editor's graphical mode, you can edit the network using the mouse.
+In the graphical mode, you can edit the network using the mouse.
 The textual mode allows you to work directly on the NED source.

-When the IDE detects errors in a NED file, the problem will be flagged with an error marker in the :guilabel:`Project Explorer` and the :guilabel:`Problems View` will be updated to show the description and location of the problem.
-In addition, error markers will appear in the text window or on the graphical representation of the problematic component.
-Opening a NED file which contains an error will open the file in text mode.
-Switching to graphical mode is possible only if the NED file is syntactically correct.
+When the IDE detects errors in a NED file, the problem will be flagged with an error marker in the :guilabel:`Project Explorer`, and the :guilabel:`Problems View` will show the description and location of the problem.
+Additionally, error markers will appear in the text window or on the graphical representation of the problematic component.
+Opening a NED file with an error will open it in text mode.
+Switching to graphical mode is only possible if the NED file is syntactically correct.

 .. note::

-   As a side effect, if there are two modules with the same name and package in related projects, they will collide and both will be marked with an error.
-Furthermore, the name will be treated as undefined and any other modules depending on it will also generate an error (thus, a "no such module type" error may mean that there are actually multiple definitions which nullify each other).
+   As a side effect, if there are two modules with the same name and package in related projects, they will collide, and both will be marked with an error.
+Furthermore, the name will be treated as undefined, and any other modules depending on it will also generate an error (thus, a "no such module type" error may mean that there are actually multiple definitions which nullify each other).

 Opening Older NED Files
 -----------------------

-The syntax of NED files has changed significantly from the 3.x version.
+The syntax of NED files has significantly changed from the 3.x version.
 The NED editor primarily supports the new syntax.
 However, it is still possible to read and display NED files with the old syntax.
 It is important to note that many of the advanced features (syntax highlighting, content assistance, etc.) will not work with the old syntax.
 There is automatic conversion from the old syntax to the new, available both from the NED editor and as an external utility